daaku/js-delegator/readme.md

 "change" or "reset").
 A CSS like selector with limited features is used to target nodes.
 It supports tag, id and class name based rules using the CSS syntax.
 Multiple rules may be provided by using the comma separator.
-There some [examples](/nshah/js-delegator/blob/master/examples/) with also serve as unit tests.
+There some [examples](/nshah/js-delegator/blob/master/examples/) which also serve as unit tests.
 It tries to be small, dumb and fast.

 Use: